 Additionally, the fast fashion retailer is entangled in numerous lawsuits for design theft and copyright infringement, raising ethical concerns despite its substantial valuation.

-- Shein is a Chinese B2C fast fashion e-commerce giant targeting women, Gen Z consumers, and young parents worldwide in about 150 countries.
-Its success lies in its “real-time fashion” business model, emphasizing rapid trend identification, in-house design teams, and quick manufacturing cycles, enabling the release of 500-2,000 new pieces daily.
+- Shein is a Chinese B2C fast fashion e-commerce giant targeting women, Gen Z consumers, and young parents worldwide in over 150 countries.
+Its success lies in its “real-time fashion” business model, emphasizing rapid trend identification, in-house design teams, and quick manufacturing cycles, enabling the release new pieces daily.

 - The e-commerce targets Gen Z consumers globally through an omnichannel approach, collaborating with Western celebrities, employing micro-influencers on platforms like TikTok and YouTube, and offering an affiliate program for user-generated content promotion.